-“As much as I love fashion,” Kate Hudson told Vogue Australia earlier this year.
+“As much as I love fashion,” Kate Hudson told Vogue Australia in 2015.
 “Activewear is really what I am wearing every day.”

 Hudson isn’t the only one.
 Although sneakers have certainly had a moment in the style spotlight in recent years, most of us haven’t associated our gym clothes with high fashion.
 Until now, that is.

 Sportswear, meet ready-to-wear.
 We think you’re going to be good, good friends.

 If you’re ready to take a page out of Iggy Azalea’s book and get fancy with your activewear, keep reading.
 We’ve scoured the web to unearth the best online activewear stores for women.
 Channel your inner Serena Williams and get ready to shop.

 Kate Hudson doesn’t just wear activewear every day; she breathes it.
 Hudson started Fabletics back in 2013 because she wanted to make activewear accessible to everyone – whether you love working out or not.
 Customers begin by taking a style quiz.
 Then, the online-only brand picks out a range of sportswear options to suit your taste.
 From there, you’re just a few clicks away from being workout-ready.

 2. Lorna Jane